josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 net.ipv4.tcp_wmem = 4096        16384   4194304
 ```

-So to support all the connections, I would need 247GB of virtual memory!
+So to support all the connections, I would need 247 GB of virtual memory!
 ```
-131072 bytes for recive
+131072 bytes for receive
 16384 for write
 (131072+16384)*2*840000
 =247 GB virtual memory